nawawi/klish/doc/klish.md

 ## Nested parameters and parameter branching {#nested_params}

 The parameters can be nested i.e. [can contain another sub-PARAMs.

 The sub-parameters will be taken into account then the parent parameter is set.
-If the parent parameter is not set cause it's [optional_arguments optional](PARAM]) or then engine choose another execution way while [branching](switch_subcommand) the sub-paremeters will not be taken into account and the corresponding variables will be unset.
+If the parent parameter is not set cause it's [optional_arguments optional](PARAM]) or then engine choose another execution way while [branching](switch_subcommand) the sub-parameters will not be taken into account and the corresponding variables will be unset.
 After analyzing sub-parameters engine will continue the normal flow and will analyze the next parameter after parent parameter (which contain sub-parameters).

 There is a good example of using nested parameters in [optional parameters](optional_arguments) page.
 See the Klish native variant.
 Another good example of nesting you can find in [switch subcommand](switch_subcommand) page.